Apersant1/BookWorm/README.md

 # BookWorm

-WormBook is a web application for managing and sharing books.
+BookWorm is a web application for managing and sharing books.
 Users can create an account, add books to their personal library, and browse and search for books added by other users.

 ## Features